-Department of Treasury Office of Intelligence and Analysis (OIA)
+DOT Office of Intelligence and Analysis

-The mission and culture of Treasury’s OIA builds on a strong tradition of intelligence and national security at the Department.
+The mission and culture of the Treasury’s OIA builds on a strong tradition of intelligence and national security at the Department.
 OIA advances national security and protects financial integrity by informing Treasury decisions with timely, relevant, and accurate intelligence and analysis.
 It supports this mission by:

 - Producing all-source assessments and other material to identify threats and vulnerabilities in licit and illicit networks that may be addressed by Treasury-led action

 - Delivering timely, accurate, relevant intelligence to decision-makers; and providing the security infrastructure necessary to safeguard the Treasury’s national security information.

 There are over 800 intelligence analysts, intelligence advisors, front office staff, intelligence operations center staff, and program security staff employed by the Treasury’s Office of Intelligence and Analysis.

 The closest major airport is the Ronald Reagan Washington National Airport (DCA), which is located about 5 miles from the Department of Treasury Office.

 Two other major airports service the area, including the Baltimore/Washington International Thurgood Marshall Airport (BWI), which is located approximately 34 miles north of DC.
 Without traffic, it is about a 45-minute drive by car.
 With traffic, plan on it taking anywhere from 1 to 2 hours by car.
 The other airport is the Dulles International Airport (IAD), which is 26.5 west or about a 45-minute drive by car.